0xnayuta/degrees-of-lewdity/docs/README-Pregnancy.md

 #### isPregnancyEnding()

-Will return `true` if the players non-parasite pregnancy is ending.
+Will return `true` if the player's  non-parasite pregnancy is ending.

 -   `<<if isPregnancyEnding()>>`

 #### playerNormalPregnancyType()

-Will return the players pregnancy type as long as it's not `parasite`.
+Will return the player's  pregnancy type as long as it's not `parasite`.

 -   `<<set _type to playerNormalPregnancyType()>>`
 -   `<<if playerNormalPregnancyType() is "human">>`